 Ayo Dosunmu wins Bulls’ starting point guard spot

-“Ayo right now is going to be the guy back there for us,” Billy Donovan said.
-“He’s done a really good job this training camp and preseason for us.”
+“Ayo right now is going to be the guy back there for us,” coach Billy Donovan said.
+“He’s done a really good job this training camp and preseason.”

 Coach Billy Donovan’s starting lineup for the Bulls’ last preseason game Tuesday had minimal significance.